 What is Crawl Rate?

-Crawl rate is the speed at which Googlebot requests pages from your server — measured in pages per second or requests per second — and it directly affects how quickly your new and updated content gets discovered and indexed.
+Crawl rate is the speed at which Googlebot requests pages from your server.
+Measured in pages per second or requests per second.
+And it directly affects how quickly your new and updated content gets discovered and indexed.

 Google adjusts crawl rate dynamically based on two factors: crawl capacity (how much your server can handle without slowing down for real users) and crawl demand (how important and fresh Google considers your content).
 A high-authority news site might get crawled hundreds of times per hour.
 A small business site might get crawled a few times per day.